On-Campus Employment and Social Security Numbers for International Students

 - Complete your scheduled Immigration Check-in Appointment with an ISSS Advisor.

 Step 4.
-Complete the following electronic request Social Security Employment Verification Part II (ISSS).
+Go to the ISSS Student & Scholar Portal, select Request Center, and submit the Social Security Employment Verification Form Part II.
 An ISSS advisor will review your information and complete your Social Security Employment Verification Form.
 You will receive an email with your completed document along with next steps for going to the Social Security Administration Office, outlined in Step 5 below.

 Step 5.
 Contact the Social Security Administration Office located at 444 Enterprise Parkway, Ravenna, OH, 44266 to submit your application for a Social Security Number (SSN).